 \subsection{Data}

-In this methods development paper, we use data derived from the HCP as an illustrative focus.
-The HCP recorded high-resolution brain imaging data including diffusion MRI (dMRI) and functional MRI (fMRI) for 1065 outwardly healthy adults.
-HCP participants' basic information such as gender and age as well as behavioral traits including oral reading ability and vocabulary ability are also recorded.
+We use data derived from the HCP to illustrate and validate our methodology development.
+The HCP recorded high-resolution brain imaging data including diffusion MRI (dMRI) and functional MRI (fMRI) for more than 1000 outwardly healthy adults.
+HCP participants' basic information, such as sex and age, as well as behavioral traits, including oral reading ability and vocabulary ability, were also recorded.
 A detailed description of the data collection process can be found in \cite{VanEssen2013}.
 The data can be found on \href{http://www.humanconnectomeproject.org/data/}{humanconnectomeproject.org/}.